byronalfonso/custom-endpoint-resource-viewer/README.md

 ## How to use:

 Once the plugin is installed, you can simply access `/cerv` on your Wordpress site e.g. `http://yourwordpresssite.com/cerv`.
-Once in the page, you should be able to see the list of resource (ATM, it's statically set to load users).
+Once in the page, you should be able to see the list of resource.
 On the user table, you can click on each of the user's id, name and username and will load the details of the selected user in a modal window.

 #### Features
 - Loading of resource.
 Currently set to display `users` by default.
+- Ability to modify the custom endpoint
+- Custom endpoint validation
+- Ability to select a resource.
+Currently supports, `users`, `posts`, and `photos`
-- Modal window for resource (`user`) details.
+- Modal window for resource (e.g. users) details.
 - Error handling and custom error page in case the resource is not properly loaded.
 - Error handling in the frontend, if for some reason the AJAX fails, the modal window will display an error.
 - Responsive resource list table
 - Http Caching
 - CERV Settings page
-- Ability to modify the custom endpoint
-- Custom endpoint validation
 - Easy to extend code
 - Most if not all important parts were unit test (100% passing)
 - PHPCS (100% Code compliance)